quadrate-language/quadrate/docs/docs/docs/reference.md

 #### len

-Outputs the number of elements in an array.
+Returns the number of elements in an array.

 **Signature:** `( arr -- len )`